plantinformatics/strategic-partnership-website/docs/index.md

 - 20th August 2025 - Linking genebank passport and genotype data with Genolink
 - 23rd October 2025 - Insights from Genotyping Core Crops in the Australian Grains Genebank
 - 31st March 2026 - A FAIR data vision for the Australian grains industry

-- ___Next Community of Practice: 18th June 2026 - Introducing the complete AGG barley collection: 27,242 genotypes, Beyond FAIR___
+- 18th June 2026 - Introducing the complete AGG barley collection: 27,242 genotypes, Beyond FAIR

 Slides and recordings of past sessions are available on request from adam.dimech@agriculture.vic.gov.au.